klis87/redux-requests/docusaurus/docs/guides/usage-with-typescript.md

 ---
 title: Usage with Typescript
-description: Typescript guide for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: Typescript guide for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 ## How to use it with Typescript?